Physics (Nanotechnology) - Master of Science (MSc)

 Science Teaching Complex (STC) and Quantum-Nano Centre (QNC) Buildings Located on Waterloo's Campus.

-Be at the leading edge of discovery in one of the largest physics and astronomy graduate programs in Canada while engaging with cutting-edge technological developments in the world of nanotechnology with Master of Science in Physics Collaborative Nanotechnology program.
+Be at the leading edge of discovery in one of the largest physics and astronomy graduate programs in Canada while engaging with cutting-edge technological developments in the world of nanotechnology.

-Along with developing expertise in your area of research in physics, the program provides you with a strong foundation in the emerging areas of nanoscience.
+Along with developing expertise in your area of research in physics, this collaborative program will provide you with a strong foundation in the emerging areas of nanoscience.

 You’ll work closely with a supervisor to produce original research in an area of nanotechnology, such as bio-nanotechnology, soft matter physics or quantum materials, culminating in a thesis.
 Funding is provided to cover tuition and some living expenses.